mode2io/blog/content/posts/saltstack-reactor-dns.md

 >Salt's Reactor system gives Salt the ability to trigger actions in response to an event.
 It is a simple interface to watching Salt's event bus for event tags that match a given pattern and then running one or more commands in response.

 Events in Salt are similar to a RESTful API, except the JSON transfered much like everything else in Salt, along a message queue, and given a tag, rather than a web endpoint.
-In fact, you can integrate your own tools in to the Salt Event System using their [REST API](https://docs.saltstack.com/en/latest/topics/event/events.html#remotely-via-the-rest-api) to have your application react to changes in your infrastructure.
+In fact, you can integrate your own tools in to the Salt Event System using their [RESTful API] to have your application react to changes in your infrastructure.

 ### Data Gathering
   It turns out that Salt makes it incredibly easy to do what we're trying to do.
 Per [this](https://docs.saltstack.com/en/latest/topics/event/master_events.html#cloud-events) documentation, [SaltCloud] fires off events at various stages of the provisioning and decomissioning process.